semmlerino/CurveEditor/refactoring_summary.md

 4. **Better testability**: Services can be tested independently of UI components
 5. **Clearer architecture**: Service-based approach provides a clearer architectural boundary

+## Documentation Updates

+- ✅ Updated architecture.md to reflect the current service-based architecture
+- ✅ Updated documentation.md with details about the service-based refactoring
+- ✅ Added detailed information about each service and its responsibilities
+- ✅ Added a "Next Steps After Refactoring" section to documentation.md
+- ✅ Updated workflow diagrams to show service-based interactions

+## Code Consolidation

+- ✅ Fixed circular imports in CurveService (now imports from services, not operations)
+- ✅ Renamed all remaining operations files to .deprecated extension:
+  - ✅ visualization_operations.py → visualization_operations.py.deprecated
+  - ✅ centering_zoom_operations.py → centering_zoom_operations.py.deprecated
+  - ✅ settings_operations.py → settings_operations.py.deprecated
+  - ✅ curve_data_operations.py → curve_data_operations.py.deprecated
+  - ✅ curve_operations.py → curve_operations.py.deprecated
+- ✅ Created proper deprecation stubs for all operations files
+- ✅ Ensured consistent import patterns between services
+- ✅ Fixed legacy imports in core modules:
+  - ✅ Updated curve_view.py to use service imports instead of operations files
+  - ✅ Fixed imports in main_window.py to use services instead of legacy operations
+  - ✅ Fixed import in services/dialog_service.py to use AnalysisService
+  - ✅ Resolved circular dependency in services/analysis_service.py
+  - ✅ Updated multiple visualization_operations imports in enhanced_curve_view.py
+  - ✅ Verified all imports now use proper service references

 ## Next Steps

+The refactoring to a service-based architecture is now completed.
+To continue improving the application, the following steps are recommended:

+1. **Testing Enhancements**:
    - Execute the application's test suite to ensure functionality is preserved
    - Complete integration tests for the refactored services
-- Consider adding unit tests for each service implementation
+   - Add comprehensive unit tests for each service implementation
+   - Create a CI/CD pipeline for automated testing

+2. **Code Consolidation**:
    - Update any remaining UI components to use the new service APIs directly
+   - Remove completely deprecated files that are no longer needed
+   - Standardize import patterns across all files
+   - Identify and eliminate any circular dependencies

+3. **Documentation Improvements**:
+   - Add detailed API documentation for each service
+   - Expand docstrings with more examples
+   - Create developer guides for common patterns
+   - Add validation utilities to check for architecture compliance

+4. **Feature Development**:
+   - Implement new features using the service-based architecture
+   - Enhance existing functionality with the improved structure
+   - Identify opportunities for further refactoring
+   - Consider performance optimizations

 ## Migration Completion